Ouss6116/HackTheBox-Writeup/Browsed/HTB-Browsed-Writeup.md

     print("[*] /tmp/rootbash will be created when you run step 2")
 ```

-by lquching the script and following the script we can get the root:
+After running the exploit and following the required steps, we obtain a root shell:

 ![Icon](Images/rootbrowsed.png)